Vietnam.vn - Nền tảng quảng bá Việt Nam

-25 years of land border demarcation between Vietnam and China: peace, friendship and development
+25 years of land border demarcation between Vietnam and China: peace, friendship, and development.

 Việt NamViệt Nam20/11/2024

-On August 2, in Hanoi, the Ministry of Foreign Affairs coordinated with relevant ministries, sectors and localities to organize a conference to review the 25th anniversary of the signing of the Border Treaty and the 15th anniversary of the signing of three legal documents on the Vietnam-China land border.
+On August 2nd, in Hanoi, the Ministry of Foreign Affairs, in coordination with relevant ministries, agencies, and localities, organized a conference to summarize 25 years since the signing of the border treaty and 15 years since the signing of three legal documents on the land border between Vietnam and China.

-The completion of the settlement of the land border issue between Vietnam and China is an important milestone in the relationship between the two countries that has experienced many ups and downs and is an achievement built by the political determination, intelligence, blood and tears of many generations of Vietnamese and Chinese people, especially in the new era under the leadership of the two Communist Parties.
-This historical achievement has laid the legal and political foundation for the two countries to maintain a peaceful and stable environment for economic development, ensuring security, national defense... to meet the aspirations of the people of the two countries.
-Since the three legal documents on the land border between Vietnam and China came into effect and the two countries officially managed the land border according to the legal documents on the border, in general, the situation on the land border between Vietnam and China has been basically stable, the system of border lines and border markers has been maintained; social order and security in the border area have been ensured; The two sides have paid attention to the work of opening and upgrading border gates and connecting traffic; friendly exchanges and cooperation in developing border areas have been promoted.
-The Vietnam-China Land Border Joint Committee and the functional forces of the two sides have closely coordinated in the work of managing and protecting the border, promptly detecting and properly handling border incidents.
-The land border between Vietnam and China was formed through the historical process and has existed relatively stably since the 10th century.
-During the colonial period, the French Government and the Qing Dynasty of China signed the Conventions of June 26, 1887 and the supplementary convention of June 20, 1895 - these were the first international legal documents defining the border between Vietnam and China.
-Immediately after gaining independence, the two sides were interested in resolving border issues and conducted a number of negotiations but without results.
-After normalizing relations in 1991, the two countries resumed negotiations on territorial borders.
+The successful resolution of the land border issue between Vietnam and China is a significant milestone in the relationship between the two countries, which has experienced many ups and downs.
+It is an achievement built on the political determination, intellect, blood, and tears of countless generations of Vietnamese and Chinese people, especially in the new era under the leadership of the two Communist Parties.
+This historical achievement has laid the legal and political foundation for the two countries to maintain a peaceful and stable environment for economic development, ensuring security and defense... meeting the aspirations of the people of both countries.
+Since the three legal documents on the Vietnam-China land border came into effect and the two countries officially managed the land border according to these documents, the overall situation on the Vietnam-China land border has been basically stable, the border line and markers have been maintained; and social order and safety in the border area have been ensured.
+The opening and upgrading of border gates and the connection of transportation infrastructure are being actively implemented by both sides; friendly exchanges and cooperation in the border region are being promoted.
+The Vietnam-China Joint Border Committee and the relevant forces of both sides closely coordinate in border management and protection, promptly detecting and resolving any border incidents.
+The land border between Vietnam and China has been formed through historical processes and has existed relatively stably since the 10th century.
+During the colonial period, the French Government and the Qing Dynasty of China signed the Conventions of June 26, 1887, and the supplementary Convention of June 20, 1895 – these were the first international legal documents defining the border between Vietnam and China.
+Immediately after gaining independence, both sides paid attention to resolving border issues and conducted several negotiations, but without success.
+Following the normalization of relations in 1991, the two countries resumed negotiations on the territorial border.
 As a result, the Vietnam-China Land Border Treaty was signed by the Government of the Socialist Republic of Vietnam and the Government of the People's Republic of China on December 30, 1999.
-During the period from 2001 to 2008, the two sides carried out demarcation and marker planting in the field.
-As a result, the two sides demarcated the entire 1,449.566 km border, planting 1,971 markers, including 1 marker at the Vietnam-China-Laos border junction, 1,548 main markers and 442 secondary markers.
-This system of markers has been marked, recorded and described in accordance with the actual terrain, ensuring objectivity, science, clarity, stability and long-term sustainability.
-On November 18, 2009, the two governments signed three legal documents on the Vietnam-China land border to acknowledge all achievements in demarcation and marker planting in the field, and establish legal regulations for effective and smooth coordination in the management, protection, and management of border gates between the two countries.
-The conference on the 25th anniversary of the signing of the Border Treaty and the 15th anniversary of the signing of three legal documents on the Vietnam-China land border is an opportunity to pay tribute to generations of leaders and officials who have participated in the planning, demarcation and marker planting and management of the Vietnam-China border of ministries, branches and localities; this is an opportunity for delegates to meet and exchange to review the past work process, share valuable lessons and memorable experiences; Ministries, sectors and localities discuss, summarize and evaluate achievements, results and shortcomings in border management and protection to draw lessons and find solutions to overcome difficulties and obstacles, contributing to maintaining a peaceful, friendly, stable, cooperative and sustainable development border for the people of the two countries.
+Between 2001 and 2008, both sides implemented border demarcation and monument placement on the ground.
+This resulted in the demarcation of the entire 1,449.566 km border, with 1,971 border markers erected, including one marker at the Vietnam-China-Laos tri-border junction, 1,548 main markers, and 442 auxiliary markers.
+This system of border markers has been marked, recorded, and described in accordance with the actual terrain, ensuring objectivity, scientific accuracy, clarity, stability, and long-term sustainability.
+On November 18, 2009, the governments of the two countries signed three legal documents on the Vietnam-China land border to acknowledge the achievements of border demarcation and monument placement on the ground, establishing legal regulations for effective and smooth coordination in border management and protection, and the management and development of border gates between the two countries.
+The conference commemorating the 25th anniversary of the signing of the Border Treaty and the 15th anniversary of the signing of the three legal documents on the Vietnam-China land border is an opportunity to express gratitude to the generations of leaders and officials who participated in the planning, demarcation, and management of the Vietnam-China border from various ministries, sectors, and localities; it is also an opportunity for delegates to meet and exchange ideas, reminiscing about past work, sharing valuable lessons, and memorable experiences.
+Ministries, departments, and localities will exchange, summarize, and evaluate the achievements, results, and shortcomings arising in border management and protection to draw lessons learned, find solutions to overcome difficulties and obstacles, and contribute to maintaining a peaceful, friendly, stable, cooperative, and sustainable border for the people of both countries.

 Vietnam.vn